gosling-lang/gosling.js/README.md

 ## Developement

-To open gemini online editor, run the following commands.
+To install and open a gemini online editor, run the following commands:

 ```sh
 yarn